Examine yourself and you’ll realise you’ve hurt Yvonne Nelson – Counsellor to Sarkodie

-Counsellor Frank Edem Adofoli has urged rapper Sarkodie to endeavour to understand that Yvonne Nelson is only suffering from the bitter love affair they had some thirteen years ago when they were younger.
+Counsellor Frank Edem Adofoli has urged rapper Sarkodie to understand that Yvonne Nelson is only suffering from the bitter love affair they had and nothing else.

-Mr Adofoli explained that rather than see Yvonne Nelson as an enemy seeking to destroy him by her revelations regarding their love affair that resulted in her aborting a pregnancy, he should realize that she may not necessarily be interested in seeing his downfall but may just be hurting over their affair.
+Mr Adofoli explained that rather than seeing Yvonne Nelson as an enemy seeking to destroy him with her revelations, he should realize that she may not necessarily be interested in seeing his downfall but may just be hurting.

-He argued that when Sarkodie comes to the realization that Yvonne Nelson is hurting as a result of that relationship, he will be able to properly situate her revelations in her recently released book and show her compassion.
+He argued that when Sarkodie comes to the realization that Yvonne Nelson is hurting as a result of that relationship, he will be able to properly understand her decisions.

 “Look deep inside yourself, examine your anger, and you will realize that the woman you see as your ‘enemy’ is also suffering because of an affair that went wrong some years back when you both were younger.